JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from final adopted version of [Aylesbury Area Action Plan 2010](http://www.southwark.gov.uk/downloads/download/4444/area_action_plans) showing the funding gap](http://35percent.org/img/aaapfundinggap.png)

 ### £180m of central government funding was withdrawn from the Scheme post adoption of the AAAP
 @.
-The Acquiring Authority was expecting to cover the funding shortfall with government PFI funding and this is how the Area Action Plan was deemed sound at its Examination in Public.
+The Acquiring Authority was expecting to cover the remaining £169m funding shortfall with government PFI funding and this satisfied the inspector at the Examination in Public.
 However, just under a year after the Area Action Plan was adopted, the government [withdrew](http://www.theguardian.com/society/2010/dec/26/cut-regeneration-tony-blair-housing) all PFI funding for the scheme.

 @.
 The September 2011 board meeting minutes of the Aylesbury New Deal for Communities (by now renamed Creation Trust), confirmed that _“at the time of writing the AAAP each [affordable housing] unit was supported with £125k of funding, this has now been reduced to £25,000”_ [OCD24, para 2.4]

 @.
-At the previously inquiry NHHT claimed that it had 'applied' for central government funding from the Estate Regeneration Fund.
-Given that there is no mention of this in the Acquiring Authority's updated Statement of Case (check this?), the Objectors seek clarification as to whether NHHT's application was accepted and if so details of the funding awarded.
+At the previous inquiry NHHT claimed that it had 'applied' for central government funding from the Estate Regeneration Fund.
+Its updated Statement of Case also says that it has 'applied' for funding from the same programme.
+The Objectors seek clarification as to whether this is the same application (that has taken over 3 years to process) or a separate application, the first having been rejected.

 @.
-It is understood that the only funding allocated to the scheme is that secured by NHHT for the FDS from the Mayor's current AHP funding programme for his new 'London Affordable Rent' tenure.
+It is understood that the only funding allocated to the Scheme, is that secured by NHHT for the FDS from the Mayor's current AHP funding programme for his new 'London Affordable Rent' tenure.
 This amounts to £60,000 funding per affordable dwelling and is still not even half of the original funding envisaged by the AAAP.

+@.
+Further, this tenure is Affordable Rent for regulatory purposes and conflicts with the AAAP requirement to provide social rent.
+The difference between the two tenures is outlined in further detail in the 35% Campaign's witness evidence.

 ### The government has reduced the social rent levels that housing associations can charge.
 @.
 In 2015, the government introduced reforms to the amount of rent housing associations can charge under social rented tenancies in its Housing & Planning Act, forcing them to reduce social rents by 1% per year.

 @.
 NHHT's 2016 financial statement confirmed that _"Following changes announced by the Government in July 2015, we paused our start on sites to reassess scheme viability and to review our blend of tenures to reflect Government priorities ..
 Starts on site slowed down as we paused to reappraise the tenure split of schemes following the social rent cuts announced in the Government’s summer budget."_

 @.
-In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_.
+In September the Acquiring Authority announced at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_ (para 8) and that "_due to the costs"_ and _"CPO delay"_ (para 12), NHHT was no longer willing to fund the demolition costs of the FDS that it was obliged to under the terms of the Development Partnership Agreement (DPA).

 ![Sep 2016 Cabinet report](http://35percent.org/img/sep2016cabinet.png)